QuarkNerd/blog/efiennes/_posts/2019-03-27-attending-Tech(k)now-london-2019.md

 It started with a tweet from a friend about an all day London tech event for those who identify as female.
 I had a look and the event grabbed my attention for a lot of reasons...

 ### Variety
-Rather than being all talks or all workshops, the TechKnow event was an interesting mix of the two.
+Rather than being all talks or all workshops, the Tech(K)now event was an interesting mix of the two.
 Annoyingly, it was multiple tracks at once which meant some decisions had to be made in order to pick one session over another but being spoiled for choice is a nice complaint to have about a tech event.
 My only gripe is that I wish I could have attended them all.

 ### Enrichment
 We run an internal mentoring / hands on training series of workshops for our delivery teams within Scott Logic and some of the tracks covered material we had already covered or intended to cover.
 I am a big fan of seeing how other people teach and incorporating the good into what I do and I fully intended to take some lessons away about ways to teach new technical concepts to a group of people.